TomsStasulans/TomsStasulans/README.md

 Flight_planner.
 It was a new thing at the time which took me a lot of time to research and at the end get it done 😹

 06-2021 C# Syllabus.
-All the basics of C# you need I got them in this project 😎
+All the basics of C# you need.
+I got them in this project 😎

 Scooter_company.
 In progress 🦾